justincwatt/wp-monthchunks/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Compactly display monthly archives by year with links to each month.
+Concisely display monthly archives by year with links to each month.

 == Description ==